 Mohonk Mountain House, New Paltz, New York

 Set on the Esopus Creek in the northern Catskills, The Emerson is an elegant, family-friendly inn -- you can even bring your dog.
-The recently redone spa offers traditional massage therapies and facials along with and fitness studio.
+The spa, redone in 2016, offers traditional massage therapies and facials along with and fitness studio.
 There's fine dining, excellent shopping, and the world's largest kaleidoscope.
 Don't expect traditional resort amenities like golf.
-Tel 877-688-2828 or 845.688.2828.

-The Buttermilk Falls Inn & Spa is a charming bed and breakfast on 70-acres in prime orchard country in the Hudson Valley, with a total of 19 rooms and guesthouses.
-Located near New Paltz on the western side of the Hudson River, it's Just a few hours from NYC, it makes a great getaway.
+The Buttermilk Falls Inn & Spa is a charming bed and breakfast on 75 acres in prime orchard country in the Hudson Valley, with a total of 19 rooms and guesthouses.
+Located near New Paltz on the western side of the Hudson River, it's just a few hours from New York City, it makes a great getaway.
 Henry's restaurant features food from its organic garden and beehives.
 The modern-looking spa is interesting, utilizing solar and geothermal energy to heat its sauna, steam room, and mineral pool.
 Tel.
 877-746-6772 or 845-795-1310 (reservations) 845-795-4050 (spa).

 This is a small 15-room spa in the Catskills that has developed a following for its customized weight-loss, detox, juice-fast and raw food programs, ranging from three days to a month.
 Not far from Emerson geographically, it's more modest in style–don't expect a luxurious atmosphere.
 But it has healthy food, yoga classes, hiking and a modest but well-outfitted spa with six treatment rooms (including a wet room with Vichy shower, Scotch hose, and hydrotherapy tub.)
 It also has a sauna, hot tub, steam room, 60-foot indoor pool, and full gym.
 Tel 845-688-2460.

 With a fabulous beachfront location way out on Long Island, Gurney's is a Montauk institution.
 It's also the closest thing America has to a thalassotherapy spa.
 Gurney's uses real seawater in a modern hydrotherapy tub (most spas just add powdered algae to tap water) and it has an indoor seawater pool with as little chlorine as possible.
 Gurney's can also help you design a customized thalassotherapy program to help with detoxification and weight loss.
 Gurney's public spaces 1950s-era and the spa is dated, but the setting is five-star and rooms have been nicely redone in contemporary beach style.
 They all face the ocean, with private decks for sunning yourself.
-It has 109 rooms and five cottages.
-Tel.
+It has 146 rooms, suites, and beachfront cottages Tel.
 631-668-1717

-One of the great 19th-century resort towns because of its mineral waters, Saratoga Springs is still a vibrant historic town with great restaurants and shopping.
+One of the great 19th century resort towns because of its mineral waters, Saratoga Springs is still a vibrant historic town with great restaurants and shopping.
 Summer is peak season because of thoroughbred racing and performances by the New York City Ballet and The Philadelphia Orchestra.
-The Georgian Revival style Gideon Putnam Resort is in the Saratoga Spa State Park, with 22 suites and 120 guest-rooms.
+The Georgian Revival style Gideon Putnam Resort & Spa is in the Saratoga Spa State Park, with more than 20 suites and 120 guest rooms.
 It's right next to the Roosevelt Baths & Spa, a truly historic spa that offers heated mineral water bathing.
 The naturally effervescent water is mixed with tap water, but you can ask for one that is unmixed, and the massages are excellent.
 Tel.
 866-890-1171 or 518-584-3000 (hotel).
 800-452-7275 or 518-226-4790 (spa).

 This white clapboard classic dates to 1883, when an inn was first built on a private 70-acre island on Lake George, a historic vacation destination at the southern Adirondacks.
 A seasonal, family-friendly resort with a championship golf course, The Sagamore has splendid views of the mountains and a modest spa and salon with a full range of treatments.
 Enjoy indoor and outdoor pools, a private beach, jogger's trails, with nearby hiking, biking, white water rafting, and horseback riding.
 The historic hotel has 137 rooms and suites, while the lodges have another 224 rooms.
 60 miles north of Albany.
 Closed Dec. - April.
 Tel.
 866-385-6221 or 518-644-9400.
 518-743-6081 (spa).